raomin/ESPAltherma/README.md

 ## Hardware

-- A Daikin Altherma or ROTEX heat pump
+- A Daikin Altherma or Daikin Altherma based heat pump (ROTEX, HOVAL Belaria...)
 - An ESP32 *I recommend the M5StickC, it has an integrated display, a magnet, fits well next to the board and is properly isolated.
 But any ESP32 should work.*
 - 5 pins jst PH 2mm connector (or 4 Dupont wires M-F)